An FME Server system consists of a Client layer and a Server layer, each with a number of components.

 Automations triggers and Notification Service publishers perform initial registration with the FME Server Core over TCP/IP port 7076.
 The FME Server API can be used to relay requests to the FME Server Core over TCP/IP port 7075.
 For Email - SMTP trigger and SMTP Publisher ports, see FME Server Ports.

 Access to Resources is communicated with the FME Server Core over TCP/IP Port 7079.

 Communication with the FME Server WebSocket Server takes place over port 7078.

-Communication with the FME Server Queue is over port 6379.
+The FME Server Queue manages Queue Control and dispatches jobs as needed.
+Communication is over port 6379.